Education in social work: Alternatives

-Another example of this was Howard Zinn's "A People's History of America".
-Zinn believed that the dominant narrative being taught in schools was excluding the voice and contributions of marginalized populations.
-While looking for ways to incorporate people's education, one tool that exists is the Zinn Education Project.
-On this website educators can find critical resources which focus on the voices of oppressed and marginalized groups.
+Another example of this was Howard Zinn's A People's History of America.
+Zinn believed that the dominant narrative being taught in schools was excluding the voices and contributions of marginalized populations.
+On this website, educators can find critical resources that focus on the voices of oppressed and marginalized groups.
 This website contains hundreds of resources free of charge.
-Using tools such as this are beneficial for both the Social Worker and the participant.
+Using tools such as this is beneficial for both the social worker and the participant.[source?]

 When facilitating or participating in education that challenges dominant narratives, it is important to be aware of one's own social identity.
-People's identities are extremely complex and intersect with various aspects of our ascribed status (one assigned to you) and our achieved status (one that is "earned").
+People's identities are complex and intersect with various aspects of ascribed status (that which is assigned to oneself) and achieved status (that which is "earned").
 Reflecting and analyzing one's own identity and status can help foster a deeper understanding and respect for those around them.
-Being critical is an absolute necessity when engaging in alternative narratives.
+Being critical is a necessity when engaging in alternative narratives.

-While facilitating or educating it is important to set the mood of the group.
-This is usually done through having an icebreaker before beginning the educational activity.
-This helps individuals warm up and get to know each other before discussing difficult issues, such as ones that challenge the dominant narrative.
+When facilitating or educating, it is important to set the mood of the group.
+This is usually done through an icebreaker before beginning the educational activity.
+It helps individuals warm up and get to know each other before discussing difficult issues, such as ones that challenge the dominant narrative.
 Many resources exist for icebreakers, but new ones can also be developed based on an education plan and the group to work with.
-After the discussion it is important to have some sort of closure for the group.
-Discussing alternatives to a dominant narrative can be eye opening, empowering or uncomfortable for some.
+After the discussion, it is important to have some sort of closure for the group.
+Discussing alternatives to a dominant narrative can be eye-opening, empowering, or uncomfortable for some.
 It is beneficial to discuss how individuals are feeling so that you can tailor future discussions to the needs of the group.

 Skills and tools for social workers that educate

 Several organizations provide supplemental materials and guides for social work professionals that educate.
 Some of the most comprehensive resources are available from university social work departments and non-profit organizations.
 Some examples of this include the Council on Social Work Education and the State University of New York School of Social Work.
-The CSWE Gero-Ed Center lists a practice guide for social workers educating certain or audiences that includes class exercises, assignments, case studies, and history.
+The CSWE Gero-Ed Center lists a practice guide for social workers educating certain audiences that includes class exercises, assignments, case studies, and history.